Debate 6 of 18

 Beck vs. Freud: Is the Symptom the Problem?

-Is a symptom a malfunction to be corrected, or a meaningful communication from parts of the self that cannot speak directly?
+Is a symptom a malfunction to be corrected, or a compromise the psyche reached with a conflict it could not otherwise settle?
 This determines whether therapy aims at symptom elimination or symptom interpretation.

 The Positions